programmfabrik/easydb-documentation/en/sysadmin/plugin/plugin.md

 Base plugins have already been installed with the easydb installation and must therefore only be activated.

-If the lines are missing, add the `config/easydb5-master.yml` configuration file whose [location](./sysadmin/installation/installation.md#mount)
+Compare the following lines to the configuration file `config/easydb5-master.yml` whose [location](./sysadmin/installation/installation.md#mount) was defined during the installation.
+Add the missing lines.

     easydb-server:
       plugins: